 He was talented in discovering creative ideas and converting them into reality.
-Based on a close associate, he used to say “There were actually three different Walts: the dreamer, the realist, and the spoiler.
+Based on a close associate, he used to say, “There were actually three different Walts: the dreamer, the realist, and the spoiler.
 You never knew which one was coming to the meeting.”

-Robert Dilts describes Disney’s ability to explore creativity: “Walt Disney’s ability to connect his innovative creativity with successful business strategy and popular appeal certainly qualifies him as a genius in the field of entertainment.
-In a way, Disney’s chosen medium of expression, the animated film, characterizes the fundamental process of all genius: the ability to take something that exists in the imagination only and forge it into a physical existence that directly influences the experience of others in a positive way.”
+"Walt Disney's ability to connect his innovative creativity with successful business strategy and popular appeal certainly qualifies him as a genius in the field of entertainment.
+In a way, Disney's chosen medium of expression, the animated film, characterises the fundamental process of all genius: the ability to take something that exists in the imagination only and forge it into a physical existence that directly influences the experience of others in a positive way.”

-Disney Creative Strategy stages
+Disney's Creative Strategy Stages

 The dreamer